Afnarel/.dotfiles/DOCUMENTATION.md

   * There is a custom .pentadactylrc file and a color scheme for the Firefox Pentadactyl extension
   * The .screenrc file removes screen's startup message
   * .gitconfig sets a few preferences and aliases for git
-  * .pythonrc.py contains the list of Python modules to import when running Python in interactive mode

 ### What is not done ###